MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-integrate-with-power-bi.md

 To finish setting up your application, go to **the Users and groups** section and assign users to access this application.

-## Step 3: Modify the Reply URI's for the application
+## Step 3: Modify the Reply URIs for the application

 Before the Power BI mobile app can connect and access Report Services, you must configure the Application Registration that was automatically created for you in step 2.